 Salary and Employment Outlook

 According to the U.S. Bureau of Labor Statistics (BLS), most forensic science technicians work in crime laboratories run by city, county or state governments.
-The BLS projected an employment growth rate of 27% for these professionals from 2014-2024, which is much faster than average, and technological developments could spur the use of forensic evidence in legal proceedings.
-In May of 2015, the BLS reported a median annual salary of $56,320 for forensic science technicians nationwide.
+The BLS projected an employment growth rate much faster than average for these professionals from 2018-2028, and technological developments could spur the use of forensic evidence in legal proceedings.
+In May of 2018, the BLS reported a mean annual salary of $62,490 for forensic science technicians nationwide.